solent-eng/solent/README.md

 (Lead developer of a free software operating system project)

-"I'm guessing you're off work, how long have you got for all this (really jealous BTW). (,,,) So when I said jealous I meant of your time, you have time, so jealous."
+"I'm guessing you're off work, how long have you got for all this (really jealous BTW). (... some evangelism from me about getting involved with the project ,,,) So when I said jealous I meant of your time, you have time, so jealous."
 (Former colleague)

 "Apart from that you are apparently still not working?
 I am not exactly sure what the problem is - do you need to go in a different direction?"
 (My mother)